adnane-ka/simple-uuid/README.md

 e0fbbbb1-446c-4a75-be2e-746f555722b2
 ```
 ### but, why do you even need to use it and not just the auto incrementing ids?
-well, it's not faire to just say that you always need to use the UUID thing istead of auto incrementing ids to index your objects in your database. but it's something cool to know the different uses of both of them and choose depending on your needs.
+well, it's not fair to just say that you always need to use the UUID thing istead of auto incrementing ids to index your objects in your database. but it's something cool to know the different uses of both of them and choose depending on your needs.

 here are some reasons why you should use UUIDs:
 * security: and definitely this is because uuids are impossible to guess, which is not like auto incrementing ids.